iDoka/awesome-canbus/README.md

 * [CanCat](https://github.com/atlas0fd00m/CanCat) - Swiss army knife of CAN often used in cars and building automation, etc
 * [Pyfuzz_can](https://github.com/bhass1/pyfuzz_can) - may be used in research to inject messages into a truck and cause acceleration, cluster spoofing, and degrade brake performance
 * [Robotell-USB-CAN-Python](https://github.com/nopnop2002/Robotell-USB-CAN-Python) - Python program for Robotell USB-CAN Adapter
+* [python-socketcan-monitor](https://github.com/P1kachu/python-socketcan-monitor) - script to display data from a CAN bus over network interfaces

 ### CAN-over-IP